What exactly is ‘precision medicine’ anyway?

 Modern molecular testing allows doctors to sequence, or identify, large portions of a person’s DNA and then recommend a specific treatment based on a person’s specific genetic variations.

-Recent advances in precision medicine have led to powerful changes in disease treatment, particularly in the field of cancer care.
+Advances in precision medicine have led to powerful changes in disease treatment, particularly in the field of cancer care.

 “Cancer researchers have found that individual tumors also have unique molecular footprints,” explains Dr. Ruggeri.
 “Even among the same type of cancer, the genetic changes driving tumor growth will vary.”